neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 This directory contains examples of benchmarking, and serving Hugging Face transformers from the [hugging-face-transformers](https://github.com/huggingface/transformers) repository using the DeepSparse Engine.
-These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own transformer ONNX file
+These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own transformer [ONNX](https://onnx.ai/) file.

 ## Installation
 The dependencies for this example can be installed using `pip`: